Under Armour: A Buy In The Teens, Or Single Digits Ahead?

 Nike’s Forward P/E: 20.94

-Under Armour’s stock surged from 2009 – 2015 because the company showed investors it had impressive revenue and profit growth potential, however, now it is proving the complete opposite is true.
-Margins are being compressed and are notably lower than Nike’s, revenue growth has now turned negative, and according to the company’s latest revisions the stock actually appears expensive here at 61.1 times earnings.
-Moreover, the short interest is very high, indicating that “smart money” investors are actively betting against the company.
+Under Armour stock surged from 2009 to 2015 because the company showed investors it had impressive revenue and profit growth potential; however, now it is proving the complete opposite is true.
+Margins are being compressed and are notably lower than Nike’s, revenue growth has now turned negative, and according to the company’s latest revisions, the stock actually appears expensive here at 61.1 times earnings.
+Moreover, the short interest is very high, indicating that “smart money” investors are actively betting against Under Armour.
 Overall, Nike appears to be a much better managed company and has a cheaper stock.

-2018 consensus earnings estimates currently stand at $0.27, however, could very possibly be lowered if the company doesn’t fundamentally improve its position.
-Still, if we apply these earnings to the current share price of $11.61 we arrive at a 43 P/E multiple.
+2018 consensus earnings estimates currently stand at $0.27, however, they could very possibly be lowered if the company doesn’t fundamentally improve its position.
+Still, if we apply these earnings to the current share price of $11.61, we arrive at a 43 P/E multiple.
 This seems rather high for a company with decelerating revenues, diminishing earnings, and apparent structural issues at the core of its businesses.

 Technical Viewpoint

 The stock is fairly oversold right now, as the RSI is at 21.31, the CCI dipped to nearly -500 in recent days, and the sell volume has been exhaustive recently.
-However, this does not mean that a significant rally is probably here, in fact, we can see that the trend throughout the year has been that the stock sells of significantly on poor earnings and weaker guidance, consolidates, trades up slightly, and then repeats the cycle all over again.
+However, this does not mean a significant rally is probably here; in fact, we can see that the trend throughout the year has been that the stock sells off significantly on poor earnings and weaker guidance, consolidates, trades up slightly, and then repeats the cycle all over again.
 Therefore, anything more than a marginal uptick, or a minor “dead cat bounce”, should not be expected unless the overall pattern or trend changes, which is unlikely to occur without a significant fundamental catalyst.

-UAA 1 Year Chart
+UAA 1-Year Chart

-UAA 5 Year Chart
+UAA 5-Year Chart

 The Bottom Line

-Under Armor is experiencing product demand declines, coupled with high costs associated with excessive sponsorships and various operational expense.
-Moreover, the company appears ill prepared to effectively compete with Nike, Adidas and other established apparel brands in the casual apparel segment, footwear division, and other sectors.
+Under Armor is experiencing product demand declines, coupled with high costs associated with excessive sponsorships and various operational expenses.
+Moreover, the company appears ill-prepared to effectively compete with Nike, Adidas, and other established apparel brands in the casual apparel segment, footwear division, and other sectors.
 The decline in revenues and the disintegration of profits are troubling developments.
-Furthermore, a fundamental analysis indicates that even at these depressed levels the stock still appears relatively expensive.
+Furthermore, a fundamental analysis indicates that even at these depressed levels, the stock still appears relatively expensive.

-Due to the extremely oversold conditions surrounding UAA and UA the stocks could experience a temporary bounce back in the near term.
-A possible dead cat bounce of roughly 10% - 20% appears conceivable.
-However, I do not consider this to be an attractive long term buying opportunity.
+Due to the extremely oversold conditions surrounding UAA and UA, the stocks could experience a temporary bounce back in the near term.
+A possible dead cat bounce of roughly 10-20% appears conceivable.
+However, I do not consider this to be an attractive long-term buying opportunity.
 The future does not appear positive for Under Armour if the company continues to implement its current business strategy.
-Furthermore, the stock is likely to drift down into the single digits and stay there, until the company can demonstrate to investors management can implement meaningful structural changes at the struggling apparel maker.
+Furthermore, the stock is likely to drift down into the single digits and stay there until the company can demonstrate to investors management can implement meaningful structural changes at the struggling apparel maker.

 This idea was discussed in more depth with members of my private investing community, Albright Investment Group.
-To get access to exclusive articles, receive trade triggers, obtain price targets, and discuss specific trade strategies Become a member today >>
+To get access to exclusive articles, receive trade triggers, obtain price targets, and discuss specific trade strategies, become a member today >>

-Also, I am offering a promotional Black Friday 2 week free trial period, which is available from November 6th to November 30th.
+Also, I am offering a promotional Black Friday 2-week free trial period, which is available from November 6th to November 30th.
 Don’t miss this opportunity to lock in your subscription at the current low price of just $25 a month or $200 a year.
-Furthermore, if you sign up before November 30th you will automatically be grandfathered in at these low prices for the entire lifetime of your subscription.
-This offer expires at midnight November 30th, new prices for my service will be $34.99 per month and $280 per year starting on December 1st.
+Furthermore, if you sign up before November 30th, you will automatically be grandfathered in at these low prices for the entire lifetime of your subscription.
+This offer expires at midnight November 30th; new prices for my service will be $34.99 per month and $280 per year starting on December 1st.
 Don’t let this great value pass you by!
 Become a member today >>

-Disclosure: I/we have no positions in any stocks mentioned, but may initiate a short position in uaa ua over the next 72 hours.
+Disclosure: I/we have no positions in any stocks mentioned, but may initiate a short position in UAA UA over the next 72 hours.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.